The public consultation is now closed and all submissions will now be considered. Thank you for having your say.

-The Greater Manchester Fire and Rescue Service Programme for Change Outline Business Case lays the foundations for a stronger organisation that is focused on keeping communities safe and delivering a sustainable, affordable, frontline first emergency service.
+The Greater Manchester Fire and Rescue Service (GMFRS) Programme for Change Outline Business Case lays the foundations for a stronger organisation that is focused on keeping communities safe and delivering a sustainable, affordable, frontline first emergency service.

 GMFRS is currently facing a number of significant challenges that must be addressed and there are inevitably some difficult decisions to be made.
 The contents of this document set out the future vision for the service, focusing on frontline delivery, maximising fire cover with available resources, and providing better public value to the communities of Greater Manchester.